 The City of Oakwood, Ohio, has taken an different route by adopting a resolution encouraging the use of helmets.
 It directs the Safety Department (Police) to develop educational programs for helmet safety.
 It also provides the authority for officers to "wave over" minor cyclists who are not using protective head gear.
 No fines or other deterrents are permissible as this is not an ordinance, but a "soft mandate."

 In Australia, bicycle helmets are mandatory in all states and territories for all ages.
 Compliance is high but varies by area, with some cities over 90% and rural areas much lower.
 In the State of Victoria cyclists' head injuries declined 41%.
 There were 36% fewer child riders on the road, immediately after the legislation passed, but perhaps more adult riders.
 Changes in ridership may or may not have been related to the passage of the laws, and the road culture in Australia is unique to that country.
 (No similar effects have ever been documented in the US.)
 Injury reduction was below expectations, but still spectacular.
 Hospital data from Western Australia showed that the number of intracranial injuries was cut in half with increased helmet use, while head injuries were less serious, and hospital stays shorter.
 There is more analysis in this journal article and this followup article.
 In a survey done in 2011, those who do not ride a bike for transport cited road safety and traffic as their main concerns, with about 16% saying helmets deter them, ranking number 13 in the list.
-In 2011 a film maker in Brisbane produced this anti-helmet law video for an organization called helmetfreedom.org that hopes to repeal the Queensland law.
-In 2012 this study of long term bicycle related head injury trends for New South Wales found indicators that cycling has increased and head injuries have dropped over time.
-Here is a summary by the authors.
-Posting comments on this blog the critics continue to debate.
+In 2011 a film maker in Brisbane produced this anti-helmet law video for an organization called Helmet Freedom that hopes to repeal the Queensland law.
+In 2012 a study of long term bicycle related head injury trends for New South Wales found indicators that cycling had increased and head injuries had dropped over time.
+Posting comments on this blog the critics continued to debate.
 In 2016 Canberra announced they would study the possibility of relaxing their helmet law for "parks, town centres and other low-speed environments such as shared zones and university precincts" in an effort to increase ridership.
 And in 2017 the Bicycle Network organization launched a thorough review of its long-standing position in favor of mandatory helmet laws, expected to be completed in April, 2018, but we have not seen the results.

-Sweden is reportedly considering a national law.
-Iceland's mandatory helmet rule, a ministerial decree covering children under 15, came into effect in September of 1999.
-The Spanish legislature passed a comprehensive bicycle law in mid-1999 that reportedly included a mandatory helmet provision, although we do not have any further information on it.

-The Swedish government has conducted an international literature search, summarized in this study published in 2003.
-(See page four for the English abstract.)
+The Swedish government conducted an international literature search, summarized in a study published in 2003.
 They found that helmet laws can achieve levels of usage not achieved by education alone, that helmet laws reduce head injuries, and that helmet laws can result in a reduction of cycling by young people.
-We have the abstract up on our site if you can't deal with the .pdf file.
+We have the abstract up on our site.

 The British Medical Association examined the evidence and recommended in 2004 that the UK adopt a mandatory helmet law for both children and adults.
 They had previously recognized the benefits of helmet use but had feared that a helmet law might reduce cycling, resulting in negative net health benefits.
 That same argument led readers polled by the BMA's magazine to vote against helmet laws in 2011.
 In 2010 Jersey was considering a new law that would require helmets for riders under 18, having rejected a proposal for an all-ages law.
 The UK's Transport Research Laboratory has published a paper on the effectiveness of helmets.
 It found that in 2008, 34 per cent of riders in the UK were already wearing helmets on major roads, and 17 per cent on minor roads.
 In a 2011 poll of 4000 cyclists conducted by the non-profit IAM, ten percent of the respondents said they would quit cycling if a mandatory helmet law were enacted.